 Optimal Beehive Temperature Is Needed For A Healthy Colony

 Temperatures outside of the critical range of 34°-36°C (93°-97°F) can lead to birth defects.
 If a bee grows from larvae to adult when the hive is at a temperature of 33°C, for instance, they are significantly more susceptible to pesticides.
-Temperature outside the optimal range can also affect the wing development, learning ability, and even color of emerging adult honeybees.
+The temperature outside the optimal range can also affect the wing development, learning ability, and even the color of emerging adult honeybees.

 In the colder months, it becomes more difficult to maintain the necessary hive temperature, so there is little to no brood rearing.
 Instead, bees focus their energy and resources on surviving the cold weather.
 Typically a queen will stop laying eggs in the lead-up to winter, then start again just before spring.

 How Bees Regulate Hive Temperature When It’s Cold